Posted: 04/14/2014 | April 14th, 2014

 But then I ran into those beautiful French girls with their seductive accents.

 A few nights before, I’d met them in one of the many bars on the island.
 I saw them again on the ferry back to the mainland; they were heading to Ko Lanta.
 I’d never heard of it, but when they invited me to come along, I put my Ko Lipe plans on hold and joined them.

 I can never say no to a French accent.

 Arriving at Ko Lanta, we found ourselves on an island paradise that has since become one of my favorite places in Thailand.

-Back in 2006, there were few resorts, restaurants, or bars, and most bungalows had only cold water and fans.
+Back in 2006, the island was rustic.
+It had few resorts, restaurants, or bars, and most bungalows had only cold water and fans.
 Air conditioning and hot water were a luxury.
-The island was rustic.
 Even on its most touristy beach during high season, there was hardly a soul around.
 A bar was considered busy if it had more than five people in it.
 We spent four days biking the island, lying on the beach, gorging on cheap seafood, and watching some of the most unbelievable sunsets of my life.

 Ko Lanta was paradise.
 A beautiful, seemingly unknown place located in a region known as the epicenter of Thailand tourism.
 How everyone managed to miss this paradise with its long and wide white sand beaches, cheap food, and sunsets (the island faces west) boggled my mind.

 But everyone’s loss was my gain, and those four days left a deep impression on me.

 When I returned to Ko Lanta in 2009, I was nervous.
 Three years had passed.
 That’s a long time in Thailand.
-Development happens like a sandstorm and Lanta’s name had been coming up more often on websites and among travelers.
-I feared the worst—my tiny little beach bungalows replaced by resorts and those quiet beaches filled with bars and overpriced restaurants.
+Development happens like a sandstorm, and Ko Lanta’s name had been coming up more often on websites and among travelers.
+I feared the worst: my tiny little beach bungalows replaced by resorts and those quiet beaches filled with bars and overpriced restaurants.
 Gone would be the days of $6 bungalows.